siddhi-io/docker-siddhi/docker-files/alpine/README.md

 * [Docker](https://www.docker.com/get-docker) v17.09.0 or above

-## How to build the WSO2 Stream Processor images and run
+## How to build the Siddhi Runner images and run

 ##### 1. Checkout this repository into your local machine using the following Git command.